Guttz/guttz.github.io/README.md

-# Personal portfolio
+# Personal website

-This should be my on-going personal web portfolio with my projects, contributions and experiences.
+This should be my personal web portfolio and eventually also my blog to share my on-going projects, contributions, experiences(including my participation on [GSoC 2019](https://summerofcode.withgoogle.com/organizations/6557492048297984/#5617428053098496).
 Built on vanilla js, HTML5 and css.

 ## Running locally